Foundation Models for Discovery and Exploration in Chemical Space: Analyzing Trends in Ionic Conductivity

 Here we show the ``excess activation energies'' of the same electrolyte systems discussed above in \cref{sec:si:conductivity_ea}.
 The architecture of the \ac{MIST} ionic conductivity model enables excess activation energies to be computed.
 These predictions provide rich insight into how salt--solvent and solvent--solvent interactions impact ion mobility in different concentration regimes.
 We define the excess activation energy as the difference between the ideal (linear mixing) pseudo-activation energies, $E_a^{ideal}$, and the predicted pseudo-activation energy for the overall mixture, $E_a$:

-The overall salt to solvent ratio $x_{Li^+}$ : $ 1 - x_{Li^+}$ remains fixed for each ternary plot while the ratio of each individual solvent $x_i$ varies.
-Hence, the activation energy of the salt in a single solvent is defined as the pure component property $E_{a, i}$.
+The overall salt to solvent ratio $x_{Li}$ : $ 1 - x_{Li}$ remains fixed for each ternary plot while the ratio of each individual solvent $x_i$ varies.
+Hence, the \ac{VFT} pseudo-activation parameter of the electrolyte containing salt and only solvent $i$ is $E_{a, i}$.
 We observe that the excess activation energies are lower for LiTFSI as compared to LiPF$_6$.
-Additionally, LiPF$_6$ shows only negative excess while LiTFSI tends to have negative excess $E_a$ in dilute mixtures but positive excess $E_a$ at high salt mole ratios.
+Additionally,LiTFSI shows largely negative excess while LiPF$_6$ tends to have negative excess $E_a$ in dilute mixtures but positive excess $E_a$ at high salt mole ratios.
 These observations are consistent across all solvent systems except those containing \ac{FEC}.
-For the \ac{EC}, \ac{PC} and \ac{FEC} solvent system excess $E_a$ is negative for both salts and shows very similar behavior across both.
+For the \ac{EC}, \ac{PC} and \ac{FEC} solvent system excess $E_a$ is negative for both salts and shows very similar behaviour across both.